yannikosterholzer/bitwizardy/signed.md

 # Fast method of signed number conversion (two's complement)
-Here are simple and quick methods I discovered for converting signed numbers in my head.
+Here are simple and quick methods I discovered for converting signed numbers by hand.
 I haven't seen them mentioned anywhere else, but they've proven to be effective for me.

 ## Binary -> Decimal